-No student, student organization, or outside organization shall engage in advertising or selling any goods, services, or tickets; solicit for any purpose whatsoever on Northwood University's property or in University operated buildings; without first obtaining the written approval.
-Contact the Dean of Students who will obtain approval from the Director of Compliance & Tax Matters.
-Food that is sold on campus must be purchased or have approval through Food Services.
+No student, student organization, or outside organization shall engage in advertising or selling any goods, services, or tickets; solicit for any purpose whatsoever on Northwood University's property or in University operated buildings; without first obtaining written approval from the Dean of Student Affairs Office.
+Contact the Dean of Student Affairs who will obtain approval from the Director of Compliance & Tax Matters.
+Food that is sold on campus must be purchased from or have approval through Food Services.
 For additional details, please reference the Student Handbook.